odewahn/computational-publishing/readme.md

 * Multi-language support.
 Jupyter's kernel-based design means that new languages and services are relatively easy to incorporate.
 * Discovery and citation.
 Services like [Zenodo](https://zenodo.org/) make it simple to assign DOIs to Notebook content so that they can be cited in scholarly publications.
 * Reproducibility and preservation.
 You need to only add a Dockerfile or some other mechanism to specify the project's dependencies (such as the appropriate Ansible playbooks) in order to fully recreate the environment required for the Notebook content to run.
 And, since these are stored as Git files, it is simple to keep the content available so that you can reconstruct at any time, as opposed to keeping the running environment.

-SOMETHING THAT TIES THIS BEYOND PUBLISHING TO A GENERAL SET OF COLBORATION AND SHARING IN A COMPUTATION-HEAVY ENVIRONMENT.

 ### Challenges